Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

 Distance-based methods prioritize data based on distance metrics, considering the spatial location relative to the ego vehicle's onboard sensors to measure data point significance.
 For instance, the Augmented Informative Collaborative Perception (AICP) system \cite{zhou2022aicp} employed a fitness sorting algorithm based on Mahalanobis distance to select crucial information at the application level, effectively filtering out less relevant packets with minimal delay.
-In a separate approach, Dynamic Feature Sharing (DFS) \cite{Bai2023Cooperverse} addresses limited communication bandwidth challenges by identifying relevant feature data for sharing through Random-K priorities based on Manhattan distance.
-DFS incorporates early, intermediate, and late fusion strategies within the CP system to optimize dynamic node engagement.
+In a separate approach, Dynamic Feature Sharing (DFS) \cite{Bai2023Cooperverse} was developed to identify relevant feature data for sharing using Random-K priorities based on Manhattan distance.
+Within this framework, early, intermediate, and late fusion strategies were incorporated to optimize dynamic node engagement in the cooperative perception system.

-Rule-based methods primarily select specific attributes of detected objects for dissemination, while distance-based methods emphasize the transmission of feature cells or data points close to the ego vehicle.
-However, these approaches may only partially meet the ego vehicles' perception information requirements in real-world scenarios, leading to suboptimal results.
+While distance-based methods emphasize the transmission of feature cells or data points close to the ego vehicle, they may only partially meet the ego vehicles' perception information requirements in real-world scenarios.
 In contrast, learning-based approaches leverage the entirety of perception data to intelligently determine information selection for sharing.

-Deep Reinforcement Learning (DRL) allows agents to learn policies through interactions with their environment, maximizing cumulative rewards \cite{xu2022perception, 9606821, 9945653}.
-DRL techniques can be applied to vehicular communications to optimize data selection for transmission.
+In BM2CP \cite{BM2CP}, a modality-guided collaboration was designed to selectively share the most critical multi-modal features across agents, thereby promoting communication efficiency.
+This was achieved by generating a preference threshold mask to filter BEV features.
+Deep Reinforcement Learning (DRL) allows agents to learn policies through interactions with their environment, maximizing cumulative rewards \cite{9945653}.
 The work \cite{drlcp2020} introduced a DRL-based Cooperative Perception (DRLCP) scheme, where each CAV intelligently decides what information to transmit based on the context captured by its onboard sensors.
-DRLCP's primary objective is to determine whether to transmit or discard data, allocating communication resources to critical packets and reducing redundancy.
-However, it was evaluated on only two road networks without considering the impact of obstructions on vehicular communications.
+DRLCP's primary objective is to determine whether to transmit or discard data, but it was evaluated on only two road networks without considering the impact of obstructions on vehicular communications.